liceloo/Project1_EdX/README.md

 * Graphed multiple boxplots/scatter plots to show the distribution of earnings by years

 3. Analysis
-* The first two visually showed that Dota 2 seemed to dominate this earnings category, so I ran an ANOVA test to see if it was true.
-* H0: There is no difference in mean prize earnings between each game.
-* HA: There is a significant difference in mean prize earnings between each game.
-F_onewayResult(statistic=133.62075399715448, pvalue=7.125113359124046e-16)
+* Both have a positive slope, which suggest an increase in earnings over time and potential future growth.

+* T-test between top 10 earners for both E-sports and Active sports:
-* T-Statistic: -17.67153631041991
+** T-Statistic: -17.67153631041991
-* P-Value: 5.132170911238922e-41
+** P-Value: 5.132170911238922e-41

 4. Conclusion
 * Based on the t-statistic and the very small p-value, we can infer that there is a statistically significant difference in earnings between the top 10 esports earners and the top 10 active sports earners.